robusta-dev/robusta/docs/configuration/alertmanager-integration/eks-managed-prometheus.rst

 This guide walks you through integrating your EKS managed Prometheus with Robusta.

-You will need to configure a pull integration that lets Robusta pull metrics from EKS Managed Prometheus.
+You'll need to configure both a push and pull integration.
+This guide only covers integrating the pull integration.

 Configure Pull Integration
 ===============================

+A pull integration lets Robusta pull metrics from EKS Managed Prometheus.

 1. Create an AWS access key, `See guide here <https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html>`_.